 As a whole, The United States is mostly a safe destination for travellers who identify as LGBTQ+.
-Same-sex marriage is legal in all 50 states and there are some anti-discrimination laws to protect sexual orientation and gender identity.
-However, compared to the Northeast, Midwest and West, the South has the most turbulent policy landscape when it comes to the rights and treatment of queer-identifying people.
+Same-sex marriage is legal in all 50 states and there there are some anti-discrimination laws to protect sexual orientation and gender identity.
+However, compared to the Northeast, Midwest, and West, the South has the most turbulent policy landscape when it comes to the rights and treatment of queer-identifying people.
 Parts of the Southern US belong to a region called the "Bible Belt" where very conservative Christianity plays a strong role in society and many communities can remain stuck in their conservative ways.
-In more rural areas and smaller towns, overt displays of affection can attract negative responses, and on the highways, you might witness the occasional "out there" billboard.
+In more rural areas and smaller towns, overt displays of affection can attract negative responses and on the highways, you might witness the occasional "out there" billboard.

 Although the political climate in the Southern US can often seem worrisome, the vast majority of folks in the larger cities will help provide a safe and comfortable travel experience, extending warm, southern hospitality regardless of your sexual or gender identity.

 Queer culture in New Orleans

 For decades, New Orleans has been a mecca of queer social activities and festivals and is proudly home to the US' oldest continually operating gay bar (Cafe Lafitte), one of the largest Pride parades in the country, and dozens of LGBTQ+ krewes that are the highlight of the Mardi Gras celebration.
 Every year you can expect Pride celebrations throughout the month of June including the NOLA Pride Parade that starts at Elysian Fields and travels through the Marigny to the French Quarter.
 Other events include the annual Fat Monday Luncheon, one of Louisiana's oldest queer events dating back to 1949, held every February and the Southern Decadence, a Labor Day weekend festival that has record-breaking attendance year after year.